+Specifically, the calibration process was carried out as follows.
 Each set of country-cohort model parameters for trend decomposition are --- loosely described --- calibrated in the following steps: \begin{enumerate} \item If the cohort is the first cohort of observation for a given country (say, 1951 in Sweden and Norway and 1962 in Denmark), draw a random set of values for the parameters $\psi_{t},\kappa_{t},\alpha_{t},\phi_{t}^{M}$ and $\phi_{t}^{D}$.
 If the cohort is not the first cohort of observation, initialize the algorithm with the optimal set of parameters from the last cohort associated with the same country.
 These become the 'search parameters' until they are replaced by parameters that are likely superior in terms of fitting the true data as outlined in the next steps.

-\item Simulate 100,000 parent-child pairs\footnote{The same 100,000 'families' are drawn in order to ensure that 'stochastic' differences in simulations neither affect the convergence process nor the evolution of calibrated parameters over the cohorts} and repeat the following procedure until there is a sufficiently close match between empirical rank associations as outlined in equations \eqref{eq:subeqn1}-\eqref{eq:subeqn5} and the simulated counterparts:\footnote{Or stop the algorithm early if it stops converging, i.e. it seems that a much better match cannot be achieved.} \begin{enumerate} \item Compute skills and incomes for all individuals (father, mother, son and daughter) using the set of 'search parameters' along with randomly drawn values for $x^k_{it}$ and $\varepsilon^k_{it}$. \item Compute rank associations as listed in equations as outlined in equations equations \eqref{eq:subeqn1}-\eqref{eq:subeqn5} from the simulated data and match them to the associated rank associations as estimated in the real data. \item If the convergence criterion is not met, adjust the parameters using a customized variation of gradient descent.
+\item Simulate 100,000 parent-child pairs\footnote{The same 100,000 'families' are drawn in order to ensure that 'stochastic' differences in simulations neither affect the convergence process nor the evolution of calibrated parameters over the cohorts} and repeat the following procedure until there is a sufficiently close match between empirical rank associations as outlined in equations \eqref{eq:subeqn1}-\eqref{eq:subeqn5} and the simulated counterparts:\footnote{Or stop the algorithm early if it stops converging, i.e. it seems that a much better match cannot be achieved.} \begin{enumerate} \item Compute skills and income for all individuals (father, mother, son and daughter) using the set of 'search parameters' along with randomly drawn values for $x^k_{it}$ and $\varepsilon^k_{it}$. \item Compute rank associations as listed in equations as outlined in equations equations \eqref{eq:subeqn1}-\eqref{eq:subeqn5} from the simulated data and match them to the associated rank associations as estimated in the real data. \item If the convergence criterion is not met, adjust the parameters using a customized variation of gradient descent.
 These now become the 'search parameters'. \end{enumerate} \end{enumerate}

-In Figure \ref{fig:matching}, we illustrate how the implied empirical association between the two types of income in the (calibrated) simulated data compares to the empirical association between the same two incomes as observed in the data.
+In Figure \ref{fig:matching}, we illustrate how the implied empirical association between the two types of income in the (calibrated) simulated data compares to the empirical association between the same two income as observed in the data.
 These figures validate the quality of the calibration exercise.